tetrapod00/godot-docs/tutorials/2d/using_tilesets.rst

    Using the Eraser tool to remove unwanted tiles from the TileSet atlas

-You can also right-click a tile and choose **Delete**, as an alternative to the Eraser tool.
+You can also right-click a tile and choose :btn:`Delete`, as an alternative to the Eraser tool.

 .. tip::